bartr/autogitops/README.md

 ## Deployment Target Config

 - Each deployment target (directory in ./deploy) also contains a `config.json` file
-- These are values for that cluster that can be used by the templating engine
+- These are values for one or more clusters that can be used by the templating engine
 - `environment` is required and maps to the template to use
 - You can define your own json fields
   - `zone` and `region` are examples of custom json fields